Teddington Direct River Abstraction

 To keep the treatment facility in good working order and ready for when we need it most, we’d keep it in “standby mode”.
 This means we’d run a low volume of water through it outside drought periods.
 It would then release through our existing outfall at Isleworth Ait.

-We're holding a statutory consultation on the Teddington Direct River Abstration (TDRA) project.
-Communities, customers and stakeholders are invited to share their views on the project.
+We held a statutory public consultation on the TDRA project in summer 2025.
+Communities, customers, and stakeholders were invited to share their views on the project.